 Adjusting Kernel parameters for ZRAM instead of SWAP

 On a server with low memory, after adding ZRAM, you can add the following lines to /etc/sysctl.conf then enable in real-time with the appropriate commands.)

 vm.vfs_cache_pressure=500 vm.swappiness=100 vm.dirty_background_ratio=1 vm.dirty_ratio=50

 vm.vfs_cache_pressure=500 – increase cache pressure, which increases the tendency of the kernel to reclaim memory used for caching of directory and inode objects.
-You will use less memory over a longer period of time.
-The performance hit is negated by the downside of swapping sooner.
+You will use less memory over a longer period.
+The downside of swapping sooner negates the performance hit.

-vm.swappiness=100 – Increasing how aggressively the kernel will swap memory pages since we are using ZRAM first.
+vm.swappiness=100 – Increasing how aggressively the kernel will swap memory pages since we use ZRAM first.

 vm.dirty_background_ratio=1 – background processes will start writing right away when it hits the 1% limit